Membership

 Q: Where can I find information about the titles and locations of past NAEA National Conventions?

-A: A historical list of locations and themes for NAEA National Conventions and a list of Program Coordinators can be found on our Convention web page (see sidebar).
+A: A historical list of locations and themes for NAEA National Conventions and a list of Program Coordinators can be found on our Convention web page under Helpful Downloads or you may click on the links below:

 Q: My school is considering an Institutional Membership.
-Can more than one teacher submit a proposal for the national convention?
+Can more than one teacher submit a proposal for the NAEA National Convention?

 A: Only the designated Institutional member can submit a proposal.